-Pitched roofs are defined as those with an angle greater than 10° but less than 70° to the horizontal.
+Pitched roofs are defined as those with an angle greater than 10° but less than 70° to the horizontal

-- 5.8.4 The MCS Contractor shall ensure that the roof structure is checked by a suitably competent person to ensure it can withstand the loads imposed by the solar PV system. - 5.8.5 For the typical roof structure types shown in Table 1, the calculation methodologies given should be used.
+- 5.9.4 The MCS Contractor shall ensure that the roof structure is checked by a suitably competent person to ensure it can withstand the loads imposed by the solar PV system. - 5.9.5 For the typical roof structure types shown in Table 1, the calculation methodologies given should be used. - 5.9.6 Where the roof structure is in any way unusual, or there is any doubt whatsoever, a qualified structural engineer shall be consulted.